django/deps/draft/0000-background-workers.rst

          """
          ...

-      def get_task(self, task_id: str) -> TaskResult:
+      def get_result(self, result_id: str) -> TaskResult:
          """
-         Retrieve a task by its id (if one exists).
+         Retrieve a result by its id (if one exists).
-         If one doesn't, raises TaskDoesNotExist.
+         If one doesn't, raises ResultDoesNotExist.
          """
          ...